"Really enjoyed our trip. thanks for everything David!"

 Cavagnac is nestled in the Aveyronnaise Valley just outside the village of Bournazel.
 A beautiful location with a stunning Renaissance castle, as its centrepiece.
-If you are looking for the fish of a lifetime then you really need to take a look as there are carp up to 85lb swimming in it depths!
+If you are looking for the fish of a lifetime then you really need to take a look as there are carp up to 78 lbs swimming in its depths!
 Without this, the lake itself is set in breath-taking surroundings and you will quite possibly see deer coming to drink at the water’s edge.
 The whole woodland setting around the lake and the open fields are alive with all types of wildlife.
 The lake is also known as Bournazel Lake and is fairly large at around 52 acres (21ha).
 From Calais it is around 8hrs 45 mins (560mls/902km) and if you are travelling by car there are several routes you can take.
 The lake is managed by David and his brother Arny, who both speak fluent English and Spanish.
 On offer are both drive and survive and fully inclusive packages.
 The lake has a long history and was originally used as a coarse fish breeding lake, being drained every two years to remove stock.
 The carp were kept in the lake and have bred successfully over the years resulting in some classic French carp of huge proportions!

 At 52 acres and with 3 large bays and 2 smaller ones, the lake has a perimeter of around 3,200m.
 It has varying depths ranging from shallow margins and bays up to around 5m (15ft).
 The lake is fed by several springs, including one underground spring which emerges into the middle of the lake.
 The lake itself is classed as a heritage area because of its ecological status and historical landscape.
 There are 18 swims, most of which are capable of taking two anglers, and a maximum of 25 anglers fish each week.

 Big lakes need good fish stocks and Cavagnac is no exception to this rule.
 The lake is home to around 1000 carp with over half weighing in at 40 plus.
-The lake record is a massive 85lb 2oz, called Single Scale.
+The lake record is a massive 78lbs.
 That’s huge by anyone’s standards and the stocking is a mix of lovely commons, mirrors, fully-scaled and leather carp which are quite rare to find.
 Of course, with a lake of this size the fishing cannot be classed as easy but there are usually a few 40s caught each day and several 50s each week.
 There is also an impressive array of other coarse fish including large tench, pike and zander.
 There are also grass carp to 57lb but Cavagnac contains no bream, poisson chat, crayfish or catfish.

 Cavagnac is a well-managed water with an impressive array of facilities (see below) to complement the well-prepared swims.
 Most of the swims are capable of taking two anglers comfortably and there are three smaller swims if you fancy time on your own.
 The swims are accessible via a pathway running around the lake and there are also some swims accessible only by boat (8, 9 and 10).
 Several of the swims are on wooden platforms so it’s advisable to take some screw hooks if you choose to fish on these, but they can be provided at the lake.
 All the swims have shaded areas and are surrounded by the mature bankside woodland.
 There are lots of small beds of lilies around Cavagnac and most swims have access to areas of lilies and all the swims have large areas of open water to fish too.